AlexBHarley/deepstream.io-website/src/docs/client-js/datasync-client-record/readme.md

 {{/table}}
 ```

 The callback contains the record's content without subscribing to updates.
 This can be used to avoid scenarios where you would request the record and discard it immediately afterwards.
+The callback is invoked immediately if the record data is already loaded and ready.

 ```javascript
 client.record.snapshot('user/johndoe', (error, data) => {